-- School needs to develop a Disaster/Emergency Management Plan (also known as School Safety Plan) based on a risk assessment to determine potential areas for hazard.
-The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number and age of the students can make a significant difference in the event of an emergency. - There are no facilities are in place for persons with physical disabilities.
+- School Safety Plan needs to be finalized and implemented.
+The School Safety Plan needs to critically examine information about the student population (such as number of students broken down by age group and sex), as the number, age, and in the case of the Adele School, ability of the students can make a significant difference in the event of an emergency. - Teachers/staff need to be assigned specific roles. - Regular safety drills should be re-introduced in collaboration with NODS.